Updated: Jun 11

 And the Bittersweet

 Bojack didn't die.
 Is it right to end a show about recovery with a message that your past will kill you?
-While the story of Bojack could have easily ended either of the above ways, that's not the story of a life.
-A life is filled with ups, downs, recoveries and relapses.
+While the story of Bojack could have easily ended in either of the above ways, that's not the story of life.
+Life is filled with ups, downs, recoveries and relapses.
 This is why we needed one final episode.
 A bittersweet one, one that closed Bojack's relationships with the others.

 Bojack was sent to prison for breaking into his old home and did not interact with anyone on the outside.
 Almost a year later, he is invited to Princess Carolyn's wedding since he is also one of the most important people in her life.
 We are only given dialogues between Bojack and his four companions in this episode.
 Bojack slowly learns about them what he never did before, and sees how different they are now that their lives went on without him.
 Mr Peanutbutter, well he fixed the "Hollywoo" sign, but is now embracing his personality as someone who is just too fast for a relationship.
 Todd is still venturing new ideas and philosophies (most notably, the Hokey-Pokey theory) and still cares about Bojack, Princess Carolyn has let go of her compulsion to please all her clients and given up on Bojack.
 But Diane, for Diane it was different.